dhemery/DHE-Modules/modules/xycloid.md

 ---
 <img class="faceplate" src="xycloid.svg" alt="The Xycloid Faceplate" />

+Xycloid
+traces a fixed point
+on the edge a circle
+rolling along the inside or outside of another circle.

-Generates a pair of complex, evolving, pulsing LFO signals.
+The resulting two-dimensional shape generates a pair of complex, evolving, pulsing LFO signals.

 See:
 - **[Throb, Wobble, and Accent](https://www.youtube.com/watch?v=Kc0WctuFNvY):**